 Adeline has over ten years’ experience in biodiversity conservation, primatology, and global ecology, and has worked on projects across several sectors to help them align with IFC PS6 or assess their biodiversity footprints.

-As part of her doctorate in Biological Sciences, Adeline studied the eco-ethology of a population of Bonobos in the western part of Democratic Republic of Congo, (in collaboration with the Max Planck Institute for Evolutionary Anthropology and WWF).
-More recently she has worked with farming communities in Belgium, notably representing them within social, environmental, economic and scientific committees and councils at a regional, national and European level.
+As part of her doctorate, Adeline studied the eco-ethology of a population of Bonobos in the western part of Democratic Republic of Congo.
+She worked with local communities to train them in field and socio-economic data collection for ecosystem services’ mapping, with governments and a broad range of local and international stakeholders.
+This hands-on experience offers her a good level of understanding of Central African landscapes.
+She has also worked with farming communities in Belgium, notably representing them within social, environmental, economic and scientific committees and councils at a regional, national and European level.

 Adeline is a native French-speaker, as well as being fluent in English.